Maccabi Rishon LeZion (basketball)

 Maccabi Rishon LeZion (מכבי ראשון לציון) is a basketball club based in Rishon LeZion, Israel.
-The club plays in the Liga Leumit, the second tier of Israeli basketball.
+The team plays in the Ligat HaAl (the top tier of Israeli basketball).
 The greatest achievement of the club has been winning the 2016 Israeli Basketball Premier League championship.

 The club is one of the most popular basketball clubs in Israel, and has played in the Israeli Basketball Premier League since 1989.
 Some notable players have included Miki Berkovich, Doron Jamchi, Guy Goodes, Motti Aroesti, Kevin Magee, Moran Roth, and Hen Lippin.

 History

 Early years

 Maccabi Rishon LeZion was founded in 1976 by 28-year-old Itzhak Perry, and reached the top division Israeli Basketball Premier League, where they have remained since the 1988–89 season.
 At the start of their first season in the top division, Israeli star Miki Berkovich joined Richard Rellford, and they led the team.
 Their coach was Moshe Vainkretz, and they finished the season in 6th place.
 In the following season, Vainkretz was replaced by Tal Tzuker, and the team finished in 9th place.